Bajaj Dominar 400 launched in matte black colour

 Bajaj Dominar 400 Mileage

-Fuel-efficiency might not be the highest priority for a 400c buyer.
-But at this price, it does matter.
+For a 400cc, the Dominar has decent fuel efficiency.
+Though not a priority in this segment, it does matter to a first time buyer.
 The Dominar returns about 35 km/l in the city and this increases to about 40 km/l on the highway.
 With lesser gear shifts required, the Dominar 400 is more comfortable on a highway.

 Bajaj Dominar 400 Design